 Be considerate of other visitors:

 - Don’t hog the best view points for photos and ceremonies.
-Even with a permit, in national and state parks, you can’t ask other people to leave an area or not watch–The parks are for everyone to enjoy!
+Even with a permit, you can’t block off an area or ask other people to leave/to not watch

 - Limit music as much as possible and make sure it isn’t too obnoxious or profane.
 Avoid using amplified noise as much as possible.
 Mics and big speakers are not necessary for these types of weddings